PowerPlatformAF/PowerPlatformAF/README.md

 So that’s why ongoing development of the Power Platform Adoption Framework is now happening on Github.
 Developers everywhere use Github to create software, and now we’re going to use Github to further build the framework that enables people to create beautiful and useful things on Power Platform deployed in large, enterprise-grade organizations.

 We hope you’ll join is one of a several ways.
-Starting today, PowerPlatformAF on Github (https://github.com/PowerPlatformAF/PowerPlatformAF) is the place where we’re inviting members of our community to:
+PowerPlatformAF on Github (https://github.com/PowerPlatformAF/PowerPlatformAF) is the place where we’re inviting members of our community to:

 1. [Submit ideas, recommendations, issues, and other input](https://github.com/PowerPlatformAF/PowerPlatformAF/issues) for discussion and possible inclusion in ongoing updates to the framework